How to Eat Your Way Through Ho Chi Minh (Saigon) Like a Local

 399/3 Silom 7 Alley, Si Lom

-Louis Vuitton x Gaggan: Gaggan’s playful style meets Louis Vuitton’s luxury at this one Michelin star collaboration restaurant housed inside Louis in Bangkok’s Gausorn Amarin center.
+Louis Vuitton x Gaggan: Gaggan’s playful style meets Louis Vuitton’s luxury at this one Michelin star collaboration restaurant housed inside Louis Vuitton in Bangkok’s Gausorn Amarin center.
 Make sure to sample the desserts as the dessert chef, Dej Kewkacha, won the accolade of Best Dessert Chef in Asia.

 496 Gaysorn Amarin, Unit 2F-S01-B, 502 Phloen Chit Rd